Please scroll down to locate the dates/times and registration links for this programme.

-Who should attend the Safeguarding Adults for Managers Level 5 course?
+Who should attend the Level 5 Safeguarding Adults for Managers Accredited Course?

 This course is suitable for managers and senior managers.
-Staff attending should have already completed a basic understanding of safeguarding and should have some strategic/management responsibility in the service they work in.
+Staff attending should already have a basic understanding of safeguarding and should have some strategic/management responsibility in the organisation they work in.

 What resources would be made available to the course attendants?